aseveritt/scFootprintBenchmark/README.md

 |   |                                                                  (2) reads not mapping to chr1-22, X, or Y (via samtools)
 |   |                                                                  (3) reads associated with filtered-out cell barcodes in ArchR (via sinto)
 |   |
-│   │   *.bam                                 : not included due to size (568G).
-Available upon request.
+│   │   *.bam                                 : not included due to size (~600Gb) -- available upon request
 |
 │
 └─── 03_peakcalls/